4.2 PathwayConnect Groups

 A group is a collection of PathwayConnect students at a site who gather together weekly.

 PathwayConnect students are assigned to a group type when they are admitted to the program.
-Group assignments are within one of PathwayConnect’s versions (Standard or L) and are based on a student’s age (as of the first day of classes).
-Group types may not be combined.
-Following are PathwayConnect’s group types:
+Group types may be combined as needed (see 4.2.5 Combining Groups).
+PathwayConnect’s group types are as follows:

 - Age 18–30 Group